top of page

 Mellissa has been designing and documenting Energy Efficient & Certified Passive Homes since 2019, including Australia's first PH certified Hempcrete house in Victoria.
 She is passionate about sharing the benefits that passive house can bring not only to cooler climates, but also to the warmer, more humid subtropical regions of Australia.
 By adapting these proven construction technologies, we can not only create more thermally comfortable spaces but reduce running costs, carbon emissions, mold, condensation and improve overall health outcomes.

-Having attained a Bachelor's degree in Psychology in her earlier years has helped Mellissa tune into individual client needs and has led to the long held belief that our built and natural environment play a crucial role in both our physical and mental well being.
+Mellissa takes the time to tune into individual client needs and has the long held belief that our built and natural environment play a crucial role in both our physical and mental well being.

 She's passionate about her community & lifestyle here in Queensland and would love to see everyone given the opportunity to live and work in places that replenish and fill the soul.